 - Replacement of the fabric of existing canvas awnings, provided that the new canvas is not plastic or vinyl coated or does not appear to be so; and where the color is appropriate to the trim colors on the building.

 - Antenna and satellite dish installation, provided that the design and location meets the guidelines in Historic District Commission Antenna and Satellite Dish Guidelines adopted March 1985.

-- Replacement of an existing fence provided the type, materials, and height match the existing fence, OR falls within the guidelines of the in the Historic District Commission Policy on Chain Link (Cyclone) Fencing adopted February, 1981 or the draft Fence and Hedge Guidelines and the location does not change.
+- Replacement of an existing fence provided the type, materials, and height match the existing fence, OR falls within the guidelines of the in the Historic District Commission Policy on Chain Link (Cyclone) Fencing adopted February, 1981 and the Fence and Hedge Guidelines and the location does not change.

 - Replacement of an asphalt shingle roof with a wood shingle roof provided the owner or contractor can substantiate that wood shingles originally existed on the roof.